unchartedsoftware/aperture-tiles/docs/src/readme.md

 ### Extensible and Open Source

 The Aperture Tiles services and API are designed to be extensible, allowing a broad community to leverage and extend its capabilities in creative ways.
-The extensible AVRO tile format allows generation of tiles by third parties, which can be served using the Aperture Tiles server.
+The extensible Avro tile format allows generation of tiles by third parties, which can be served using the Aperture Tiles server.
 Aperture Tiles leverages open standards such as [Tile Map Services (TMS)](http://en.wikipedia.org/wiki/Tile_Map_Service) that are widely supported by web mapping clients and servers.

 Aperture Tile generation service builds on the [Apache Spark](http://spark.incubator.apache.org/) and [Hadoop](http://hadoop.apache.org/) cluster computing systems, providing the ability to scale up to billions (or more) data points.
 Tile sets involving billions of tiles are efficiently handled using [Apache HBase](http://hbase.apache.org/) for distributed data storage.